 To calculate the Minimum Payment Due, we begin with any past due amount.
-We add the amount due on each major purchase plan balance.
+We add the amount due on each reduced rate credit plan balance.
 We add any additional amount specified in a promotional offer.
 We add any amount required by the Promotion Calculation.
 We also add the largest of the following:

-- The Calculated New Balance if it is less than \$29; - · \$29 if the Calculated New Balance is at least \$29; or - 1% of the Calculated New Balance plus the amount of your billed interest charges on that balance, any minimum interest charge allocated to that balance, and any applicable late fee (the result is rounded up to the nearest dollar).
+- The Calculated New Balance if it is less than \$30; - \$30 if the Calculated New Balance is at least \$30; or - 1% of the Calculated New Balance plus the amount of your billed interest charges on that balance, any minimum interest charge allocated to that balance, and any applicable late fee (the result is rounded up to the nearest dollar).
 However, we subtract interest charges that accrued during prior billing cycles on a deferred interest balance that ended during the billing cycle covered by the statement.

-The Calculated New Balance equals the New Balance on the billing statement less any balances subject to a major purchase plan, the Promotion Calculation, or to either of two types of promotional terms.
+The Calculated New Balance equals the New Balance on the billing statement less any balances subject to a reduced rate credit plan, the Promotion Calculation, or to either of two types of promotional terms.
 The first type are terms that do not require a minimum payment.
 The second type are terms that require an additional amount as part of the Minimum Payment Due.

-The amount due on a major purchase plan balance is the smaller of:
+The amount due on a reduced rate credit plan balance is the smaller of:

-- The Repayment Percentage times the major purchase plan's Highest Balance plus any credit protection or credit insurance fee allocated to that balance.
+- The Repayment Percentage times the reduced rate credit plan's Highest Balance plus any credit protection or credit insurance fee allocated to that balance.
 (The result is rounded up to the nearest dollar.)
-Or - · The major purchase plan's balance on the Statement Closing Date.
+Or - The reduced rate credit plan's balance on the Statement Closing Date.

-For each major purchase plan balance, the Highest Balance is the highest major purchase plan balance on a Statement Closing Date, less any credit protection or credit insurance fee allocated to that balance for that cycle, since the last time that balance was zero.
+For each reduced rate credit plan balance, the Highest Balance is the highest reduced rate credit plan balance on a Statement Closing Date, less any credit protection or credit insurance fee allocated to that balance for that cycle, since the last time that balance was zero.
 The balance is zero at account opening.
-The Repayment Percentage for the 18 month major purchase plan is 6.0977%.
-The Repayment Percentage for the 24 month major purchase plan is 4.7069%.
+The Repayment Percentage for each reduced rate credit plan is as follows: